born 1976 in San Francisco, US

 lives and works on Gadigal land, Eora nation, Sydney, Australia

 Sarah Rodigari was a participating artist in the Australian Artists' Residency Program as part of Marina Abramović: In Residence, 2015.

-Rodigari has presented work at the Museum of Contemporary Art, Australia, Melbourne International Arts Festival, South Project (Indonesia), PACT Zollverein (Germany), Centre for Contemporary Art Glasgow, The National Review of Live Art (UK), Anti-Contemporary Arts Festival (Finland), and SOMA (Mexico City).
+Rodigari has presented work at the Museum of Contemporary Art, Sydney; Melbourne International Arts Festival; South Project, Indonesia; PACT Zollverein, Germany; Centre for Contemporary Art Glasgow; The National Review of Live Art, UK; Anti-Contemporary Arts Festival, Finland, and SOMA, Mexico City.
 Sarah has a BA (Hons) in Sociology (UNSW), a Masters in Fine Art (RMIT) and is currently a PhD candidate in Creative Art at the University of Wollongong.
-She recently published a chapter on performance art, and sympathetic magic for the publication Travel and Transformation and co-edited the book Going Down, an anthology of contemporary Sydney performance.
+She recently published a chapter on performance art and sympathetic magic for the publication Travel and Transformation and co-edited the book Going Down, an anthology of contemporary Sydney performance.
 Rodigari is a founding member of the collective Field Theory, who make and support art projects that cross disciplines, shift contexts and seek new strategies for intervening in the public sphere.